Divonne-les-Bains: Economy

 The historical economy of the settlement of Divonne and its surroundings in the Pays de Gex was one of agriculture and forestery.
 The Divonne river provided power for water mills; it is said that the present-day thermal spa is built on the site of a diamond-cutting works, powered by a water wheel on the Divonne river.
 It was in the 19th century that Divonne's potential as a Spa was recognised.

 At the present time, Divonne-les-Bains derives much of its prosperity from tourism and the casino.
 It also acts as a dormitory town for many who work across the border in the nearby conurbations of Geneva and Lausanne.
-A weekly market takes place in the town on Sundays.
+There are weekly markets in the town on Friday and Sunday.

 Recreation

 The town is well provided with recreational facilities including a 50 m open-air swimming pool, football pitches, tennis club, golf course, as well as a 3.3 km path around the artificial lake for walkers and cyclists, with exercise points.
-Along a path between the lake and the hippodrome is a scale representation of the sun and planets of the solar system.
-Each planet is shown with its astrological symbol and a brief summary of its composition, mass, density distance from the sun and size relative to the sun.
+Along a path between the lake and the hippodrome is a scale representation of the Sun and planets of the Solar System.
+Each planet is shown with its astrological symbol and a brief summary of its composition, mass, density distance from the Sun and size relative to the Sun.